Join the Police Cadet Training Program and be a part of history by serving in the nation’s capital.

 The Police Cadet Training Program is designed to prepare candidates for entrance into the Metropolitan Police Officer Recruit Program.

-Cadets earn sixty college credits at the University of the District of Columbia to satisfy the Metropolitan Police Department's police recruit entrance requirement.
-The program also helps cadets develop the analytical thinking skills required to meet the challenges of their complex roles as problem-solvers, service providers, and professionals in the criminal justice system of the 21st century.
+Cadets earn up to sixty (60) college credits at the University of the District of Columbia Community College to satisfy the Metropolitan Police Department's police recruit entrance requirement.
+The program also helps cadets develop the leadership and analytical thinking skills required to meet the challenges of their complex roles as problem-solvers, service providers, and professionals in the criminal justice system of the 21st century.

 The Police Cadet Training Program ensures that a steady stream of District of Columbia youth are actively recruited to join the Metropolitan Police Department as future police officers.